top of page

 It is often used to describe someone who is overly critical or negative, and who finds fault with everything, even minor or insignificant things.
 Carping is often seen as a negative behavior, as it can be draining and disruptive to others, and can also hinder progress and hinder the ability to appreciate things.
 It can be directed to people, things, or situations, and it is usually done in a constant and petty way.
 Carping can also be used to describe a type of writing or journalism that is overly critical, negative and focused on finding flaws or faults in things.
 Overall, the word "carping" refers to the act of finding fault or complaining excessively, often in a petty or nagging way, characterized by being overly critical or negative and directed at people, things or situations, and it is usually done in a constant and petty way, hindering progress and appreciation.

-Example sentences containing carping
+Example sentences using carping

 1. His carping critique of the project dampened the team's enthusiasm.